liquity/beta/bug_bounty.md

 Please responsibly disclose any findings to the development team, following these instructions:

 - In order to report a vulnerability, please write an email to `security@liquity.org` with [SECURITY DISCLOSURE] in the subject of the email.
-- For sensitive vulnerabilities, please the encrypt the email using this [PGP key](https://keys.openpgp.org/vks/v1/by-fingerprint/3F21FFCDAD2A7D5B8E113198FCE791AE1A6F4793) (Fingerprint: `FCE7 91AE 1A6F 4793`)
+- For sensitive vulnerabilities, please encrypt the email using this [PGP key](https://keys.openpgp.org/vks/v1/by-fingerprint/3F21FFCDAD2A7D5B8E113198FCE791AE1A6F4793) (Fingerprint: `FCE7 91AE 1A6F 4793`)
 - We will make our best effort to reply in a timely manner and provide a timeline for resolution.
 - Please include a detailed report on the vulnerability with clear reproduction steps.
 The quality of the report can impact the reward amount.